ANewCompany-IA/.github/profile/README.md

 # ANewCompany.IA

-This demo company was build to showcase the beneftis of using IA to boost existing applications.
+This demo company was built to showcase the beneftis of using IA to boost existing applications.

 <!--